andygrunwald/Jacobine/README.md

 * `php console crawler:gerrit`: Adds a Gerrit review system to message queue to crawl this.
 * `php console crawler:gitweb`: Adds a Gitweb page to message queue to crawl this.
+* `php console crawler:mailinglist`: Adds a single mailinglist or a mailinglist host to message queue to crawl it.
 * `php console typo3:get.typo3.org`: Recieves all versions of get.typo3.org and stores them into a database

 ### Consumer